karthiknalla28/Deploy-a-Web-Application-in-Kubernetes-with-Terraform/README.md

-#### ⚠️ Disclaimer
-- This project is based on a Pluralsight course: "Deploying and Managing a Web Application in Kubernetes with Terraform."
+#### ⚠️ Disclaimer: This project is based on a Pluralsight course: "Deploying and Managing a Web Application in Kubernetes with Terraform."
 I have modified and extended the implementation for my own use case.If you find this project useful, consider checking out the original course on Pluralsight!